conduktor/kafka-security-manager/README.md

         - `SOURCE_HTTP_AUTH_GOOGLEIAM_SERVICE_ACCOUNT` Google Service Account name.
         - `SOURCE_HTTP_AUTH_GOOGLEIAM_SERVICE_ACCOUNT_KEY` Google Service Account Key in JSON string encoded.
 If not the key isn't configured, it'll try to get the token from environment.
         - `SOURCE_HTTP_AUTH_GOOGLEIAM_TARGET_AUDIENCE` Google Target Audience for token authentication.
+    - `io.conduktor.ksm.source.ExecSourceAcl`: Get the ACL from the stdout of some executable.
+Allows the user to write their own executable (written in any language of their choosing) that generates the yaml or csv output defining the ACL.
+        - `EXEC_SOURCE_CMD`: Full path to the executable
+        - `EXEC_SOURCE_ARGS`: Arguments passed to the executable, they will be split by the below seperator value.
+Defaults to ''
+        - `EXEC_SOURCE_ARGS_SEP`: String seperator to split the argument value.
+Defaults to ','.
+For example, setting the args to 'a,b,c,d' and the seperator to ',' will pass in the args [a, b, c, d] to the executable
+        - `EXEC_SOURCE_PARSER`: 'yaml' or 'csv', defaults to 'yaml'

 - `NOTIFICATION_CLASS`: Class for notification in case of ACL changes in Kafka.
     - `io.conduktor.ksm.notification.ConsoleNotification` (default): Print changes to the console.
 Useful for logging